thoughtspot/rest-api-sdk/sdks/typescript/RolesApi.md

 # **createRole**
 > RoleResponse createRole(createRoleRequest)

- Creates a Role.
-Requires cluster Administration or Role Administration privileges.
   Version: 9.5.0.cl or later   Creates a Role object in ThoughtSpot.
 Available only if [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance.
 To create a Role, the `ROLE_ADMINISTRATION` (**Can manage roles**) privilege is required.

 ### Example